-Server settings only need to be specified on the server machine, and include encryption of network traffic, whether or not to save the dmServer log to file, and the amount of time to wait for an idle connection before disconnecting it.
+Server settings only need to be specified on the server machine.
+The server settings include encryption of network traffic, whether or not to record the dmServer log, and the amount of time to wait before disconnecting idle connections.

 NETWORK ENCRYPTION